Open-Paws/Open-Paws-Documentation/README.md

 # Documentation, Demonstrations & Datasets

 ## Overview
-This repository contains documentation and examples for building AI systems to support animal advocacy.
+This repository contains documentation and examples for building AI systems to support animal advocacy using Open Paws models, data and tools.

 Our ecosystem includes prediction models, a comprehensive knowledge graph and vector database, specialized models, and extensive datasets.

 ## Documentation